-State State Income Tax Classification of LLCs Follows Federal? ^c Nonresident Partner Withholding? ^{d, e} Entity-Level Tax on LLPs or LLCs? ^b Series LLC Provisions or Published Guidance? ^f Kentucky Yes LLCs/LLPs must withhold at the highest marginal rate applicable unless nonresident partner filed return and timely paid Kentucky income tax in year immediately prior (but if partner does not pay tax in the current year, LLC/LLP still liable) or if composite return filed.
-Withholding required for corporate partner that is only doing business in Kentucky through its ownership interest in a PTE.
-LLCs/LLPs subject to limited liability entity tax equal to lesser of (1) \$0.095 per \$100 of Kentucky gross receipts or (2) \$0.75 per \$100 of Kentucky gross profits, with exceptions.
-Must pay minimum tax of \$175.
-Partners generally allowed credit against Kentucky personal income tax for proportionate share of limited liability entity tax.
-No series LLC provision; but see Ky.
-Rev. Stat.
-Ann. section 386A.4-010 et seq. (eff.
-July 12, 2012) (providing that a statutory trust may establish one or more series).
-Louisiana State classification follows federal classification of LLC, but only regarding corporate income tax, not franchise tax ^a (eff.
-Jan.
+State State Income Tax Classification of LLCs Follows Federal?
+Nonresident Partner Withholding? d, e Entity-Level Tax on LLPs or LLCs? b Series LLC Provisions or Published Guidance?
+Louisiana State classification follows federal classification of LLC but only regarding corporate income tax, not franchise tax a (effective Jan.
 1, 2017, LLCs electing to be taxed as corporations subject to corporate franchise tax).
 LLC/LLP required to make composite tax payments on nonresident partner's distributive share of Louisiana income at highest individual state rate unless nonresident consents filed.
 Partners that are corporations or partnerships themselves generally cannot be included on composite return.
 For tax years beginning on or after Jan.
 1, 2019, LLC/LLP may elect to be taxed at the entity level as a C corporation for Louisiana income tax purposes.
-No Maine Yes ^a LLC/LLP pays quarterly withholding tax on nonresident partner's proportionate share of Maine income at highest applicable state rate (if such member's share of entity's state-sourced income is \$1,000 or more), unless composite return filed or exemptions apply.
+No Maine Yesa LLC/LLP pays quarterly withholding tax on nonresident partner's proportionate share of Maine income at highest applicable state rate (provided that the member's share of entity's state-sourced income is \$1,000 or more), unless composite return filed or exemptions apply.
 LLC financial institutions are taxed at the entity level at a rate of: (1) 1% of Maine net income and \$0.08 per \$1,000 of Maine assets, or (2) \$0.39 per \$1,000 of Maine assets.
+No Maryland Yes a LLC/LLP pays tax on nonresident partner's distributive share of Maryland income at rate of 7.5% for individuals, 8.25% for entities, limited to amount of nonresidents' distributive share of income, not to exceed the sum of all nonresidents' shares of distributable cash flow.
+For tax years beginning on or after Jan.
+1, 2020, LLC/LLP may elect to be taxed at the entity level at the rate of 5.75%.
 No